Diarrhea in Children

 - Sunken soft spot (fontanelle) on baby’s head

-Key points about diarrhea
+Key points about diarrhea in children

 - Diarrhea is loose, watery stool.
 Your child may also have to go to the bathroom more often.